 For more information about Agilent Foundation giving see the Audited Financial Statements (.pdf)

 Pre-University Science Education Grants

 Pre-university grants focus on educational programs and partnerships that encourage hands-on, inquiry-based science.

-Foundation grants funds aim to reach the greatest number of students in order to have the widest possible influence in helping them develop the creativity and critical thinking skills essential for tomorrow’s jobs.
+Foundation grants aim to reach the greatest number of students in order to have the widest possible influence in helping them develop the creativity and critical-thinking skills essential for tomorrow’s jobs.

 Every year, the men and women of Agilent donate thousands of volunteer hours in support of the Foundation's focus on improving science education.
 In addition, the Foundation matches employee giving dollar-for-dollar to a wide range of nonprofit organizations.